xpgram/advance-wars/src/00 - Todo List.md

   - [x] CMenu → Where → CMenu → Regress (Clear Where) → MoveUnit
 - [x] nextOrderable - Break into two: unit and base
 - [x] Land's End - move predeploy closer for more efficient testing.
-- [ ] Expand ListMenu to allow for columns
+- [x] Expand ListMenu to allow for columns (I added pages, anyway)
 - [x] New FactoryShop GUI for ListMenu
   - [ ] Force UnitDetail open and right side during shop menu

-- [ ] Capture is broken; starts over each time.
-- [ ] Forgot to add aircraft to Carrier boardable.
-- [ ] Missing held unit pictures over unit info window.

-- [ ] Extra menu cursor to separate class: tell it a position and a width and height, and it will move there and bounce like it ought to.
-Literally it.
-That's all it is.
-- [ ] Speaking of positions, write a goddamn method to tell menuGUI where the fuck to be.
+- [ ] Write a goddamn method to tell menuGUI where the fuck to be.
 Jesus.

 - [ ] Global controller proxy.
   InfoWindowSystem should ask if the showDetailWindow button is down, not specifically the right trigger.
 Changing that shit is annoying af.